1. Allow access to your Google account

 - Go to the “Less secure apps” section in My Account.

 - Next to “Access for less secure apps,” select Turn on.

-(Note to G Suite users: This setting is hidden if your administrator has locked less secure app account access.)
+Note to Google Workspace (formally G Suite) users: This setting is hidden if your administrator has locked less secure app account access.)